muritane/agent-theory/README.md

 * probabilistic,
 * time-bounded.

 No agent can certify safety *ex ante*.
-It can only define **permitted regions** and monitor for violations that trigger redesign.
+It can only define **explicitly authorized regions**, enforce them mechanically, and monitor for violations that trigger redesign.

-Unsafe compression or authorization arises when:

-* commitments are made without explicit consent,
-* scope is unbounded or ambiguous,
-* exit or redesign authority is suppressed,
-* or irreversible effects are imposed asymmetrically.

 ---

-## 6. Phase Structure of Whitelist-Controlled Agents
+## 8. Phase Structure of Whitelist-Controlled Agents

 ### Phase 1: Exploration (Whitelist Construction)

 * Preserve degrees of freedom.
-* Restrict action to **safe exploration regions**.
+* Restrict action to explicitly safe exploration regions.
 * Delay irreversible commitments.
 * Discover causal structure.

-Exploration occurs **inside externally or internally enforced whitelists**, not in unconstrained space.
+Exploration occurs **inside provisional whitelists**, not in unconstrained space.

 ---

 ### Phase 2: Compression (Whitelist Fixation)

 * Identify stable causal invariants.
-* Explicitly authorize limited actions and commitments.
-* Encode constraints as inspectable boundaries.
+* Encode exact, executable authorization rules.
+* Collapse distinctions into admissible equivalence classes.

-Compression defines what the agent is **allowed to do**, not merely what it believes.
+Compression defines what the agent is **allowed to do**, not merely what it predicts.

 ---

 ### Phase 3: Exploitation (Whitelist Execution)

-* Act cheaply and repeatably.
+* Act cheaply, repeatably, and at scale.
 * Stay within authorized boundaries.
 * Improve performance without expanding scope.